-Modals are helping verbs that affect the feeling of the main verb.
-They show how possible, definite, or necessary some action is (or was, or will be, in some cases.)
+Modals are helping verbs that affect the exact meaning of the main verb.
+They show how possible, definite, or necessary some action is.

 They never change form, and the verb that follows them is always in the base form.
 If you aren’t sure about how to use them, read Modal Verbs before trying these practice exercises.

 “Yesterday Jim couldn’t go to the park, but today he can."

 “He should arrive between 8 and 9:30 this evening.”